Completing the Narrative on Vietnam(SM). Thomas F. Pike

-Tom Pike has edited several books detailing operations and intelligence during the Vietnam War.
+Tom Pike has also edited several books detailing operations and intelligence during the Vietnam War.
 He has a thorough knowledge of U.S. and NVA Order of Battle and has spent years researching declassified Top Secret satellite imagery from the war.
 This unique information as well as his other research have collectively assisted returning veterans, tour groups and historians for over twenty years.
 He debuted the first book of analyzed satellite imagery from Vietnam in his book I Corps Vietnam: An Aerial Retrospective which includes imagery from satellites as well as fixed wing aircraft.
 He also incorporated this data in his edited work, Military Records, February 1968, 3rd Marine Division: The Tet Offensive, which is widely used by veterans as a reference for their tours during that period.